Lifting polynomial representations of $\mathrm{SL}_2(p^r)$ from $\mathbb{F}_p$ to $\mathbb{Z}/p^s\mathbb{Z}$: Abstract

 \section{Abstract}

-We describe all of the basic $\FF_p\SL_2(p^r)$ representations which lift to $\Z/p^s\Z$ representations for $s>1$, observing that they almost never do.
+We describe all of the irreducible polynomial $\FF_p\SL_2(p^r)$ representations which lift to $(\Z/p^s\Z)\SL_2(p^r)$ representations for $s>1$, observing that they almost never do.
 We also show that two related indecomposable $\FF_p \SL_2(p^r)$ representations cannot be lifted to $\Z/p^s\Z$ representations for $s>1$.